Frequently asked questions

 Psychotherapy Matters is free, anonymous, and confidential.
 You do not need to register or provide your name and email address in order to search for services that match your needs.

 We do not directly provide counselling.
-We are an online resource to help you find a counsellor, psychotherapist, or complementary/alternative services that best match your needs and preferences.
+We are an online resource to help you find a psychotherapist that best matches your needs and preferences.

 Who can use Psychotherapy Matters?